ripienaar/free-for-dev/README.md

   * [Pixela](https://pixe.la/) - Free daystream database service.
 All operations are performed by API.
 Visualization with heat maps and line graphs is also possible.
   * [Postbacks](https://postbacks.io/) - Request HTTP callbacks for a later time.
 Eight thousand free requests on signup.
   * [Postman](https://postman.com) — Simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
 Postman cloud features are also free forever with certain limits.
+  * [Insomnia](https://insomnia.rest) — Open-source API client for designing and testing APIs, supports REST and GraphQL.
+It offers robust support for both REST and GraphQL and provides a user-friendly interface that enhances productivity and efficiency in API development workflows.
   * [PrefectCloud](https://www.prefect.io/cloud/) — A complete platform for dataflow automation.
 All plans include 20,000 free runs every month.
 That's enough to power ETL for most small businesses.
   * [Preset Cloud](https://preset.io/) - A hosted Apache Superset service.
 Forever free for teams of up to 5 users, featuring unlimited dashboards and charts, a no-code chart builder, and a collaborative SQL editor.
   * [PromptLeo](https://promptleo.com/) - Prompt engineering platform for creators and developers.
 It offers a prompt engineering library, forms, and API.
 The free plan provides one prompt formation, one prompt API endpoint, and 30 generations per month.